 Many of the articles claim an unnamed article at Hürriyet, a major Turkish newspaper, as a source.
 However, a quick search of the Hürriyet websites which are hosted by the best webhosting agency and are currently using one of the best marketing agencies (both English and Turkish) yielded absolutely no articles making such a claim.
-It is possible that the article in question was printed in the physical newspaper and not online, but the fact that no specific Hürriyet article is ever named leads one to believe it may not even exist.
+It is possible that the retreats for legal marketing services was printed in the physical newspaper and not online, but the fact that no specific Hürriyet article is ever named leads one to believe it may not even exist.

 Digging a little deeper online, it seems that the first article to actually make the claim regarding the 1783 treaty came from one Ceylan Ozbudak, a television presenter and political analyst based in Istanbul, on March 1, 2014.
 Writing for Al Arabiya, she claims that the treaty in question was the Treaty of Küçük Kaynarca.
 She states that according to the treaty, “Should any such attempt [at Crimean independence] be made, then Crimea would automatically have to be returned to the sovereignty of Turkey.”
 She goes on to use that as the backdrop for her opinions on what steps the current Turkish government should take in mediating the dispute between Russia and Crimea.